The NHS is a major stakeholder in any local economy. The value of the NHS to local economies reaches across a number of areas.

 This also enables a new focus on links with sectors such as housing, transport and planning.

-To maximise opportunities, NHS organisations should engage with: LEPs, voluntary, community and social enterprise organisations, public health, housing associations, local and combined authorities
+To maximise opportunities, ICSs and NHS organisations should engage with: LEPs, voluntary, community and social enterprise organisations, public health, housing associations, local and combined authorities

 The NHS has a large estate portollio.
 New capital infrastructure financing mechanisms open-up opportunities for the NHS to assess the value and purpose of its properties and play a greater part in cross-sectoral capital planning.